Carrier Relationships: 8 Ways Brokers Can Strengthen Them

 Ask each carrier:

-• Which lanes they prefer?
+- Which lanes do they prefer?

-• What rates do they prefer?
+- What freight rates do they prefer?

 3. Enable fast load booking.